co-cart/co-cart/plugins/cocart/readme.txt

 = Where can I get help or talk other users about CoCart core? =

 If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/) or [join the CoCart Community on Slack](https://cocart.xyz/community/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) where you will find like minded developers who help each other out.

+There is also the [community group on Facebook](https://www.facebook.com/groups/cocart/) and the [community on Reddit](https://www.reddit.com/r/cocartheadless/).

-If you are in need of priority support, it will be provided by either purchasing [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).
+If you are in need of priority support for using CoCart in general, it will be provided by purchasing [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).

 = Where can I find out about the pricing of CoCart Pro? =